mirumee/ariadne-website/README.md

 2. `cd` to `website` directory
 3. run `npm run deploy`

+## Search index

+We are using [algolia docsearch](https://docsearch.algolia.com/) for the search.
+Site is indexed automatically one in three days.
+To trigger it manually go to the [crawler dashboard](https://crawler.algolia.com/).

 ## Contributing

 We are welcoming contributions!
 If you've found an issue or have any ideas or feedback, feel free to use [GitHub issues](https://github.com/mirumee/ariadne-website/issues) to chime in.